 There are a number of elements to consider when trying to get great landscape shots.
-Our experts highlight the importance of framing your scene, experimenting with depth of field, timing and filters
+Our experts have pulled together their best ever landscape photography tips, including the importance of framing your scene, experimenting with depth of field, timing and filters.

 Use a polariser